 Additional symbol settings, such as symbol effects, are available in the Element pane.
 To open the pane, select one or more elements in the map view, right-click an element, and choose Properties .
 Click the Symbol or Text Symbol tab to define and edit the graphic element's symbol layers.
 If multiple types of graphic elements are selected, these tabs may not be available.

 For some text and picture graphic elements, you can use the Display tab to create a border, background, or shadow for the graphic element.

 - Border—A line around the outside of the element

 - Background—A symbol the same shape as the element that draws behind the element

 - Shadow—A symbol the same shape as the element, offset to create a drop shadow highlighting the element

 Selected graphic elements can be made visible, or they can be hidden but not deleted from the map.
 In the Element pane, on the Options tab , expand General and check or uncheck the Visible check box.

 In some cases, nonvisible graphic text elements are created when unplaced labels are converted to graphics using the Convert Labels To Graphics geoprocessing tool.
 To draw these nonvisible graphic elements, select the layer in the Contents pane, and on the Graphics Layer tab, in the Drawing group, click Symbology .
 In the Symbology pane, check the Draw non-visible graphic elements check box, and optionally define a color.
 This color overrides any default color settings for the nonvisible elements.

 Convert graphic elements to features

-Graphic elements such as points, lines, polygons, and text can be converted into their equivalent feature geometries with the Graphics To Features geoprocessing tool.
+Graphic elements such as points, lines, polygons, and text can be converted to their equivalent feature geometries with the Graphics To Features geoprocessing tool.
 Converting graphic elements to features is useful to assign attributes, to use advanced symbology techniques, or to convert the graphics to 3D features.